What Are Common Treatments for Psoriasis?

 What are the types of psoriasis?

 Symptoms of psoriasis depend on which type you have.
-The five main types of psoriasis are:
+The main types are:

 Plaque psoriasis

-Plaque psoriasis is the most common and appears as raised patches of inflamed, itchy and painful, scaly skin.
+This is the most common type of psoriasis.
+It appears as raised patches of inflamed, itchy and painful, scaly skin.
 In some, the skin may be red with silvery white scales.
 It often appears on the scalp, knees, elbows, belly button area and lower back.

 Inverse psoriasis

-Inverse psoriasis causes smooth, red patches in body folds, including the underarms, under the breasts, in the genital and buttocks areas.
+This type causes smooth, red patches in skin folds, including the underarms, under the breasts and in the genital and buttocks areas.

 Guttate psoriasis